 This is known as FOMO (fear of missing out).
 You feel like trading just because you don't want to miss any opportunities.
 Again, this is where a proper trading plan comes into place.
 Tell yourself that it is okay to not trade even if there is some major financial news that came out or an unexpected jump in a trend.
 Only trade if your trading plan allows you to.

-Trade With Your Mind—Not Your Heart
+Trade With Your Mind, Not Your Heart

-It is key to not let your emotions dictate your trades.
+It is key not letting your emotions dictate your trades.
 Every trade that you execute must always be technically justified—not emotionally driven.
 Every trader's journey to success is paved with triumphs and pitfalls.
 As long as you keep your head up and stick to your plan, you will definitely be able to withstand the rough seas of the trading world—and move you closer to becoming a full-time trader.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.